Vegz78/ToggleZeroTier/README.md

 # ToggleZeroTier
-A script to automatically toggle a ZeroTier connection and add it to the routing table directly from the RetroPie/Emulationstation game menu from a Raspberry Pi with RetroPie/Emulationstation.
+A script to automatically toggle a ZeroTier connection and add it to the routing table directly from a games folder that executes .sh-scripts inside RetroPie/Emulationstation, or from a Linux command line.

 This is a REALLY quick and ugly modifcation of ../gsomoza/ztvpn.sh on GitHub, to allow for execution directly from RetroPie, and adding and removing the ZeroTier network from the routing table, so that ZeroTier peers are discovered automatically by some LAN games.
 Basically a raw copy with some added sudo and ip route commands...